zwos5/Capstone/README.md

 `- pip install PyQtWebEngine
 `

-Executable file coming soon.

 ## Usage
 After installation, Zeta should function just like any of the more popular browsers.
-Running Zeta will load the sample homepage, after the page has loaded navigate to whatever site you wish.
+Running Zeta will load the set homepage, after the page has loaded navigate to whatever site you wish.

 ## Maintainers
 [@zwos5](https://github.com/zwos5)